London Victoria station improvements

 More trains on time

-Currently congestion at ticket gates means that it takes people longer to get on and off trains and platforms, leading to delayed trains at busy times.
-By adding more ticket gates and more wider gates people will board and alight more quickly, improving punctuality.
+Previously, congestion at ticket gates meant that it took people longer to get on and off trains and platforms.
+By adding more ticket gates and more wider gates, people can board and alight trains more quickly, improving punctuality.

 Improved safety

-If we do nothing, congestion on platforms and ticket gates could lead to overcrowding at busy times.
+If we did nothing, congestion on platforms and ticket gates could lead to overcrowding at busy times.

 Passenger experience

 Despite improvements London Victoria station is among the lowest scoring stations in our customer satisfaction surveys.
-Tackling ticket gate congestion and improving the confusing layout of the station responds to two of the most frequently cited reasons for passenger dissatisfaction.
+By addressing ticket gate congestion, we are tackling one of the most common sources of passenger dissatisfaction.
+Enhancing the station’s layout addresses another frequent cause of passenger dissatisfaction.

 Before and after images of the opened and bigger concourse serving platforms 15-19.